UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 We can use `.assign` as mentioned in along with proper summary functions to create a aggregated column.

-For example, say we wanted to keep the minimum and maximum values in a data frame, we can (1) create a new, empty data frame and (2) use `.assign` to assign values to that data frame:
+For example, say we wanted to keep the minimum and maximum values in a data frame, we can (1) create a new, empty data frame and (2) use `.assign` to assign values to that data frame.
 ```
 region_lang_min_max = pd.DataFrame()  # empty data frame
 region_lang_min_max.assign(